Linear Regression with Centrality Measures

-\begin{definition}[Diffusion Centrality] For a given $\delta \in [0, 1]$ and $T \in \mathbf{N}$, diffusion centrality computed on the $n \times n$ adjacency matrix $A$ is the $n \times 1$ vector:
+\begin{definition}[Diffusion Centrality] For a given $\delta_*$ and $T \in \mathbb{N}$, diffusion centrality computed on the $n \times n$ adjacency matrix $A$ is the $n \times 1$ vector:

 \end{definition} Proposed by \cite{banerjee2013diffusion}, diffusion centrality captures the influence of agent $i$ in terms of how many agents they can reach over $T$ periods.
 Consider again the case of binary $A$.
-Then the $(i,j)^\text{th}$ of $A^t$ is the number of walks from $i$ to $j$ that are of length $t$, which can be thought of as the influence of $i$ on $j$ in period $t$.
-Diffusion centrality for agent $i$ is simply sum of their influence on all other agents in the network over time up to period $T$, with a decay of $\delta$ per period. \cite{bramoulle2018diffusion} provides further discussion on the theoretical foundations of diffusion centrality.
-In practice, researchers often choose $\delta$ to be $1/\lambda_1(\hat{A})$, so that effectively $\delta \to 0$ as $n \to \infty$.
-An extension of our results to this case is in preparation.
+Then the $(i,j)^\text{th}$ entry of $A^t$ is the number of walks from $i$ to $j$ that are of length $t$, which can be thought of as the influence of $i$ on $j$ over $t$ periods of message passing.
+Without the scaling factor $a_n^{(T)}$, diffusion centrality for agent $i$ is the sum of their influence on all other agents in the network over time up to period $T$, with a decay of $\delta_n$ per period. \cite{bramoulle2018diffusion} provides further discussion on the theoretical foundations of diffusion centrality.